prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 Additionally, you should check the current AZ of your legacy installation's PV, and configure the fresh release to use the same AZ as the old one.
 If the pods are in a different AZ than the PV, the release will fail to bind the existing one, hence creating a new PV.

-This can be achieved either by specifying the labels trough `values.yaml`, e.g. setting `prometheus.prometheusSpec.nodeSelector` to:
+This can be achieved either by specifying the labels through `values.yaml`, e.g. setting `prometheus.prometheusSpec.nodeSelector` to:

 ```yaml
 nodeSelector: